Lunary-Labs/Shards-of-reality/writing/GAME_DESIGN.md

 From the 1st to the 6th level, the difficulty increases gradually, with the 7th level being the most challenging.

 Each of the first 6 levels must contain one of the following rooms:
 - **Entrance**: The starting room of the level.
+1 by  level.
 - **Treasure**: A room containing an ancient item.
+1 by level.
 - **Shop**: A room where player can exchange rare souls for items.
+1 by level.
 - **Absence of reality**: A room that can contain everything, from a treasure to a monster.
 Not accessible trough the regular path.
+1 by level.
-- **Guardian**: A room containing a powerful guardian.
+- **Guardian**: A room containing a powerful guardian and leading to the next level.
+1 by level.
-- **Exit**: The path between levels.

 Additional rooms can appear:
 - **Blessing Room**: Provide a challenge to the player, in case of victory, reward him with an item from the Blessing item pool.
 - **Malediction Room**: Give the opportunity to get an item from Malediction pool and a malus for the player, can be refused.
+only one of the two rooms can appear in a level and not guaranteed on every level.
-- **Oblation Room**: An offering to gods has been rejected and left in this room, the player can took it without counterpart.
+- **Oblation Room**: An offering to gods has been rejected and left in this room, the player can took it without counterpart.  really rare.
 - **Panic Room**: Entrance look like a regular room, there are a lot of dangers in it and player need to survive waves/traps, no reward.
+1 by level.

 The 7th level doesn't not contain treasure or shop rooms, it is a succession of hard rooms that contain powerfull enemies.
 The final boss of the abyss is in a room that is always at the end of the level.